 We all know that we should turn off the lights when we leave a room, as that is just a waste of money to leave them turned on.
 What people don’t realize is that by leaving electronics plugged in when not being used can do so too!

-Even a few dollars here and a few dollars there can all add up in additional utility expenses each year.
+Even a few dollars here and a few dollars there can all add up to additional utility expenses each year.
 Just take the time to unplug things not in use and you’ll find some instant savings.